platformio/platformio-core/docs/ide/atom.rst

 Smart Code Linter
 ~~~~~~~~~~~~~~~~~

-PlatformIO IDE uses PlatformIO's pre-built GCC toolchains for Smart Code Linter.
-The
+PlatformIO IDE uses PlatformIO's pre-built GCC toolchains for Smart Code Linter
+and rapid professional development.
-configuration data are located in ``.gcc-flags.json``.
+The configuration data are located in ``.gcc-flags.json``.
 This file will be
 automatically created and preconfigured when you initialize project using
 ``Menu: PlatformIO > Initialize new PlatformIO Project or update existing...``.